imalenica/tstmle01/README.md

 independent and identically distributed data where the summary measure of the past is simply the empty set.
-For details on the theoretical underpinnings of the approach, the interested reader may consider consulting (**???**).
+For details on the theoretical underpinnings of the approach, the interested reader may consider consulting van der Laan (2017).
 For a general introduction to the targeted learning methodology and statistical causal inference, please consult van der Laan and Rose (2011) and van der Laan and Rose (2017).

 -----